Meet Up and Eat Up with Ken Kujawski

-Katie Wisneski, MSU student and intern, talks to Ken Kujawski, community nutrition instructor, about food deserts, ideas for how to eat healthy while living in a food desert, and the Meet Up and Eat Up summer nutrition program.
+Katie Wisneski, MSU student and intern, talks to Ken Kujawski, community nutrition instructor, about food deserts, ideas for gardening healthy choices, and the Meet Up and Eat Up summer nutrition program.

 September 16, 2020